NRMCA Concrete Durability Course

 The course provides a fundamental understanding of the nature of cement and concrete as they relate to durability of concrete.
-Topics will cover cracking, alkali aggregate reactions, sulfate attack, corrosion of reinforcing steel, freeze-thaw durability and other aspects.
-A group exercise will be facilitated to familiarize attendees with the ConcreteWorks software used for mass concrete and service life prediction.
-The course also discusses the durability provisions in the Building Code – ACI 318-19 and how specifications can be structured to address durability.
 Comprehensive reference material is provided as course notes that is an excellent resource to concrete producers and associated technical personnel.
-Those with the NRMCA Level 3 certification obtain the NRMCA Concrete Technologist Level 4 certification when passing the exam offered with the course.
 It is not essential to have attended the NRMCA technical short course to attend the Durability Course.
-The course provides required learning units towards the technical track of the NRMCA STEPS certification program.
+Persons interested in attending this course are encouraged to register as soon as possible.

 - Nature of Concrete: cementitious materials and hydration; microstructure; permeability

 - Alkali Aggregate Reactions

 - Sulfate-attack and related problems

 - Code and Specification requirements for durability

 - Group exercise using ConcreteWorks – service-life prediction model